• Twitter

 Recipe: Mom’s Cranberry Bread

 Walnuts are an obvious seasonal choice for nuts here, but I’ve used almonds and pecans with great success.
-Although my husband, Mike, doesn’t like nuts in baked goods.
-It’s a texture thing, so I typically leave them out if making any for us.
+My husband, Mike, doesn’t like nuts in baked goods.
+(He considers a “texture violation.”)
+I leave them out if making it just for us.
 This makes one standard-size loaf, three or four mini loaves or about a dozen cranberry bread muffins.
 I’ve become a little obsessed with silicon baking gear, so last year I made this recipe into batches of muffins and handed out four each to friends with the recipe printed on a little card and a silicon muffin tray as a gift.

 Recipe: Mom’s Cranberry Bread

 I like to use a micro-planer for the orange peel; it spreads the flavor more evenly throughout the finished bread.
-This yields one large loaf, about three small loaves or about 12 muffins.
+This yields one large loaf, or two modest-sized loaves or three small loaves or about 12 to 16 muffins depending on how much you fill them.
+If you use salted butter, cut the addition of salt to 1 teaspoon.
+My husband doesn't like nuts in bread, and we have some nut allergies in our family, so I often leave them out.
+Let cool before slicing.

 Print Recipe Pin Recipe